boolaz/BooLet/README.md

 Requirements
 ------------

-Boolet has been developed in python and successfully tested on Linux Ubuntu 14.04 LTS and Windows 8.1x64
+Boolet has been developed in python 2.7 and successfully tested on Linux Ubuntu 14.04 LTS, MacOSX 10.11.6 El Capitan and Windows 8.1x64

 Boolet requires two additional python modules